 - My favourite TV programmes, radio shows, films, music, books, etc.

-- Related content on Youtube & Instagram, plus updates on new content via Twitter & Facebook.
+- Related content and updates on Youtube, Instagram, Twitter & Facebook.
 Subscribers to this blog can also get notifications via email.

 I have often been told that my posts give welcome reassurance to disabled people and parents of disabled children, by showing that it is possible to live a full life with a visual impairment, and it helps to educate and raise awareness amongst non-disabled people.

-To get you started, here are some of my favourite posts and adventures that you might want to check out:
+To get you started, here are some of my favourite posts and adventures:

 - Living With Aniridia & Nystagmus – An insight (pun intended) into my eye conditions.